Connection Methods

 Multi-Drone

 You can connect to multiple drones simultaneously.
 Each drone gets its own entry in the fleet sidebar.
 Select a drone to view its telemetry, send commands, or configure its parameters.
-In demo mode, five simulated drones are connected automatically.
+In demo mode, seven simulated drones appear in the fleet automatically.
 In real use, each additional connection requires its own serial port or WebSocket URL.Bluetooth

 The Connect dialog also includes a Bluetooth tab.
 Bluetooth connections use the Web Bluetooth API available in Chromium browsers.
 This is useful for short-range connections to Bluetooth-enabled flight controllers or companion boards.Connection Quality